-The critical reading analysis is open book, meaning that you can consult the readings, your lecture notes, and lectures slides while preparing the exams.
+The critical reading analyses are open book, meaning that you can consult the readings, your lecture notes, and lectures slides while preparing your work.
 However, you may not work in groups; my expectation is that you hand in your own, original work.
 Failure to complete the writing assignment on your own, including plagiarism violations, will constitute a COAM violation.